• Mortgage Rates

 Multi-family housing starts surpassed single-family housing starts, but any additions to low inventories of single-family homes could ease the difference between high demand and low inventories of available homes.
 Meeting demand for homes would temper rising home prices, which could help potential buyers qualify for mortgage loans.

-Housing Analysis Tagged: Home Builder Confidence, Housing Starts, New Home Construction
+Filed Under: Housing Analysis Tagged With: Home Builder Confidence, Housing Starts, New Home Construction

 Your email address will not be published.
 Required fields are marked *